mciwing/mciwing.github.io/docs/programming/data/api.md

     2. Use the identifier (`id`) :fontawesome-solid-arrow-right: `euro` for the endpoint.
     3. Construct the URL and send a `GET` request.
-    4. Extract the exchange rate from the response.
+    4. Extract the exchange rate from the response. ==Hint:== This time it is, easier to deal with the `#!python dict` and not perform a conversion to a `DataFrame`.
     5. Convert `#!python pepe_history["priceUsd"]` to EUR.

-    Start with the given code snippet below.
+    Start with the given code snippet below:

     ```python
     import requests